ChenyuTang98/sp24-cse110-lab4/expose/javascript/part2.md

     print 150, because the very last time it was when discountedPrice is 150.

 part2-question4:
-    it will print an array [50,100,150] because this valid function will return half of the original prices array.
+    it will return an array [50,100,150] because this valid function will return half of the original prices array.

 part2-question5:
     code will return error because i is only defined in the for loop, here it's outside i's scope

 part2-question6:
-    print 150, because the very last time it was when i=2 with 300*0.5 = 150.
+    error, because discountedPrice is only defined in the for loop, here it's outside the scope

 part2-question7:
     it will print 150, because the very last time it was when discountedPrice is 150.